Frequently Asked Questions

 Q. CAN I PAY OFF MY LOAN AHEAD OF SCHEDULE?

 A. Yes.
 By sending in extra money each month or making an extra payment at the end of the year, you can accelerate the process of paying off the loan.
 When you send extra money, be sure to indicate that the excess payment is to be applied to the principal.
 Most lenders allow loan prepayment, though you may have to pay a prepayment penalty to do so.
 Ask your lender for details.

 Q. WHAT TYPES OF LOANS ARE AVAILABLE AND WHAT ARE THE ADVANTAGES OF EACH?

 Fixed Rate Mortgages: Payments remain the same for the life of the loan and are available as a 15, 20, or 30 year fixed.

-Balloon Mortgage: Offers very low rates for an Initial period of time (usually 5, 7, or 10 years); when time has elapsed, the balance is clue or refinanced (though not automatically).
+Balloon Mortgage: Offers very low rates for an initial period of time (usually 5, 7, or 10 years); when time has elapsed, the balance is due or refinanced (though not automatically).

 Two-Step Mortgage: Interest rate adjusts only once and remains the same for the life of the loan.

 Q. WHEN DO ARMS MAKE SENSE?